 In February 2012, UNITE visited New Life in Tanzania and delivered funds and supplies as well as a book of letters from our Global Girls UNITE youth group.
 The children of New Life wrote response to each child.
 Currently we are working to secure sponsorships for the students.
 In the spring of 2012, UNITE welcomed and hosted both Bishop and Rev. Shoo in the United States and Unite Founder Anne Wells and Josephine were interviewed on the Greenwich Radio Show Darby & Friends.
 Listen to their broadcast here.

-In June 2013 members of Unite’s youth group Global Girls & Guys Unite visited New Life in person and delivered funds raised to support Maasai Honey’s work with New Life to build and grow a beekeeping program – yielding honey for food and sale as well as a small candle making business.
+In June 2013 members of Unite’s youth group Global Girls & Guys Unite will visit New Life in person and deliver funds raised to support Maasai Honey’s work with New Life to build and grow a beekeeping program – yielding honey for food and sale as well as a small candle making business.

 Read Anne Wells’ most recent article about New Life Foundation HERE.